-Hawkinsville-Pulaski County Recreation Board - Management has determined that the Hawkinsville-Pulaski County Recreation Board (the Recreation Board) is considered to be a blended component unit of the County, due to the closeness of its relationship to the County and is included as a Special Revenue Fund.
+Pulaski County - Hawkinsville Recreation Board - Management has determined that the Pulaski County-Hawkinsville Recreation Board (the Recreation Board) is considered to be a blended component unit of the County, due to the closeness of its relationship to the County and is included as a Special Revenue Fund.
 The Recreation Board is governed by a nine member advisory board appointed by the County Commissioner and the City of Hawkinsville's Board of Commissioners.
 The Recreation Board's purpose is to establish a system of supervised recreation for the citizens of Pulaski County, Georgia and the City of Hawkinsville, Georgia.
 The Recreation Board's financial statements were audited in conjunction with the County audit.
 However, a separate set of financial statements is not issued.
-During 2016, the County transferred \$69,843 to the Recreation Board.
+During 2018, net transfers between the County and the Recreation Board totaled \$94,695.

 Pulaski-Wilcox County Regional Jail Authority - Management has determined that the Pulaski-Wilcox County Regional Jail Authority (the Jail Authority) is considered to be a blended component unit of the County due to the closeness of its relationship with the County and should be included as a Capital Projects Fund and a Debt Service Fund.
-However, the Jail Authority had no financial activity during 2016.
+However, the Jail Authority had no financial activity during 2018.
 The Jail Authority is governed by a five member board appointed by the County Commissioner and the Wilcox County's Board of Commissioners and one member is elected by the Jail Authority Board.
 The Jail Authority's purpose is to establish and maintain a jail or a jail-holding facility in Pulaski County, Georgia and Wilcox County, Georgia.
 Due to the Jail Authority not having any financial activity, no financial statements were prepared, audited, or issued.

-Hawkinsville-Pulaski County Development Authority - Management has determined that the Hawkinsville-Pulaski County Development Authority (the Authority) is considered to be a discretely presented component unit of the County.
-The Authority is governed by a nine member board appointed by the County Commissioner and the City of Hawkinsville's Board of Commissioners.
+Pulaski County-Hawkinsville Development Authority - Management has determined that the Pulaski County-Hawkinsville Development Authority (the Authority) is considered to be a discretely presented component unit of the County.
+The Authority is governed by an eight member board appointed by the County Commissioner and the City of Hawkinsville's Board of Commissioners.
 The Authority's purpose is to encourage and promote the expansion and development of industrial and commercial facilities in Pulaski County, Georgia and the City of Hawkinsville, Georgia.
-Component unit financial statements are available from the Authority, P.O.
-Box 29, Hawkinsville, Georgia.
+However, a separate set of financial statements is not issued.